JocCordova/XAIplayground/README.md

 XAIplayground is a Python library that facilitates the creation and comparison of explainable classification models.

-This library contains four different modules, `DataExplainability`, `DataPreprocessing`, `DataProcessing`, and `ModelExplainability`.
+This library contains five different modules, `DataExplainability`, `DataPreprocessing`, `DataProcessing`, `ModelExplainability`, and `ModelPipeline`.
 The modules can be used independently, or combined to follow the workflow from the dataset to explainable AI.

 DataExplainability : handles the exploration part of the workflow, by creating different plots in order to visualize the data.